Watch This Episode of MwahTV About Trends in influencer marketing & 2020 Behaviours

-The term boomerlenials, a refusal to be categorised by age.
-We already know, that the baby boomer generation is probably the most rebellious generation alive today.
+The term boomerlenials, is about a refusal to be categorised by age.
+We already know that the baby boomer generation is probably the most rebellious generation alive today.

 The most beautiful hell raisers have gone ahead and created their own grouping which has obviously shaken things up for marketers who love a good demographic stereotype.

 Think about a relative or contact who is in their 50s or 60s, and you know that they are an early adopter of all things tech.
 They have more followers on social media than you and they are much better with their finances.
 The millennial habits are adopted by a much older demographic.

 With the nation's true love and admiration of Captain Tom walking for the NHS this year at the grand age of 100 years old, I'm inclined to say that mass appreciation of our seniors has become way trendier this year.

 I still feel like the trend of more age diversity is going to continue for brands, especially in the world of fashion.
 If there is a granny catwalk at this year's London Fashion Week, I am there.
 I'm looking at you, Chanel.
 Who is the best definition of a boomerlenial in your life?

 The early adopter who is so down with the latest, despite their age being over 55.

 Did we see a shift in some brands adopting continuous animation this year?
 I have been an avid lover of the joy that is the funny GIF for years now.
 If you go and take a look at any of my blog posts, you'll get what I mean.